 This culture of moon worship is why Greirat associates the Irithyllian nobility with the moon as well as why we see statues of robed men prostrating themselves along the main road leading up to the cathedral.
 It is an expression of their reverence.
 Even the use of maboroshi as the area’s chief characteristic can be related to this moon culture.
 Maboroshi no tsuki (幻の月) is a not unprecedented way of describing an “illusory” or “ethereal” moon, highlighting an otherworldly quality to the heavenly body.
 Meanwhile, gengetsu (幻月) uses the same kanji to refer to the paraselene phenomenon, where moonlight refracting through atmospheric ice crystals causes the moon to shine significantly brighter in the sky.
 This perfectly encapsulates Irithyll’s ethos, combining the cold of the valley with reverence for moonlight to create an unearthly mystique for the entire nation.
 Ultimately, it was a country built by a Darkmoon deity.
 The moon is beautiful but fleeting, with a ghostly glow unlike the warmth of the sun.
 And that image permeated every aspect of the culture.

-Insight into said culture doesn’t end there.
-I also posit that Irithyll and the Sunless Realms are one and the same.
+With these characteristic elements in mind, Irithyll and the Sunless Realms are most likely one and the same.
 The most obvious indicator is the latter’s name.
 The original Japanese more accurately translates to the “Country of Nightfall”. (薄暮の国) The Sunless Realms are not multiple dominions but one nation state.
 Likewise, it is not described as being without the sun so much as being in the latest stage of twilight, where the sun is just short of completely setting and blanketing the world in the dark of night.
 This imagery is a dead ringer for the prolific symbol of the Darkmoon — consistently portrayed as a crescent moon where the moonlight is a mere sliver and thus just short of extinguishing the sun’s reflected light from the dark night sky.
 Both draw upon this idea of sunlight close to the Dark, hence the name “Country of Nightfall” can be considered a poetic way of saying the “country of the Darkmoon”, or Irithyll.
 Even ignoring the name, we encounter two citizens of the Sunless Realms, both of whose origins can be traced to Gwyndolin’s city.

 Apparel of a knight of the Country of Nightfall that is known to oppose magic power and the Dark.